 - If you want to connect more than one of this kind of external devices, the YPbPr (also called component or YUV) connection is a good choice.

 - The next best option are the S-Video and CVBS connections, which enable you to connect devices that are not equipped with a HDMI or YPbPr connection, such as a video camera or photo camera.

 After connecting several devices you select any one of them with the 'SOURCE' button on the remote control of your TV.
 When you press this button repeatedly you select the external connections alternatively.

-- Connect an audio device (home cinema set, amplifier) to 'EXT2' scart connection at the back of the TV to hear the sound of the TV through your audio system.
+- Connect an audio device (home cinema set, amplifier) to the 'SPDIF OUT' connection at the back of the TV to hear the sound of the TV through your audio system.

 - Connect headphones to the side connector and the TV loudspeaker will be automatically muted.
 Adjust the headphone volume using the volume button on the remote control.

 Audio device connection